boardfish/dissertation/contents/3-requirements-and-analysis.md

 may be middling due to the inherent risk and time involvement, as discussed in the literature survey.

-I surveyed the escape room community on Facebook to determine a firmer course of action, taking a selection of options as discussed with an escape room owner [@liam2019] for further feedback.
-The Facebook group created by
+I met with Liam on the 20th November to discuss the challenges he faces as an escape room owner, and his philosophy in developing the rooms he offers at The Lockup.
+Liam and I discussed some areas that could be targeted, which inspired a survey I sent to the Facebook group created by @nicholson2015peeking.
+This group is for escape room enthusiasts, encompassing both maintainers and participants, to which I sought and gained access as part of my work.
+The majority of posts during research were from enthusiasts who would report back from rooms they have attended, though I have seen posts about types of puzzles that can be implemented.
+I chose to survey this group, as it appeared to be a central hub for what seemed to be a sparse online community.
-@nicholson2015peeking was chosen to be surveyed.

 From the seven responses received, the following conclusions were drawn:

 - The majority of the group already shares photos online, but those that do not are all interested by the prospect of it